 New to Prescription Hope?

-Home » Blog & News » How Whey Protein Affects Diabetes – A Guide to Whey Protein and Diabetes
+Home » Diabetes » How Whey Protein Affects Diabetes – A Guide to Whey Protein and Diabetes

 As many of you already know, carbohydrates can have a negative impact on the blood sugar levels of those with diabetes.
 But what about protein, and more specifically, whey protein?
 How does whey protein affect diabetes?